User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

 Untraceable communication protocols include DC-nets~\cite{chaum_dining_1988}, mixnets~\cite{chaum_untraceable_1981}, and onion routing~\cite{goldschlag_hiding_1996}.
-Apart from Tor~\cite{dingledine_tor_2004}, which had an estimate of 2M users in 2024~\cite{thetorproject_users_2024}, most protocols for untraceable communication are not adopted in practice.
-Notably, the Tor protocol has tooling support in the form of the Tor Browser Bundle~\cite{thetorproject_tor_2024} which is a customized Firefox browser bundled with Tor.
-As for untraceable communication for IM, specialized IM platforms like Briar~\cite{briarproject_briar_}, Ricochet Refresh~\cite{ricochetrefreshproject_ricochet_2024} and Session~\cite{jefferys_session_2024} do offer metadata privacy via Tor.
-Unfortunately, while Tor is the only untraceable communication protocol with real-world user adoption, Tor is susceptible to de-anonymization attacks~\cite{karunanayake_deanonymisation_2021}.
-In other words, the protocols with the strongest privacy guarantees have not reached users yet.
-Recent work in untraceable communication explores protocols specifically designed for IM.
-IMProxy~\cite{bahramali_practical_2020} presents a defense using proxy servers, and DenIM~\cite{nelson_metadata_2024} extends the Signal protocol to support untraceable communication.
+Apart from the Tor protocol~\cite{dingledine_tor_2004}, which had an estimate of 2M users in 2024~\cite{thetorproject_users_2024}, most protocols for untraceable communication are not adopted in practice.
+In an instant messaging context, specialized platforms like Briar~\cite{briarproject_briar_}, Ricochet Refresh~\cite{ricochetrefreshproject_ricochet_2024} and Session~\cite{jefferys_session_2024} do offer metadata privacy via onion routing, most of them using Tor~\cite{dingledine_tor_2004}, whereas Session uses the Tor hybrid Loki~\cite{jefferys_loki_2018}.
+Unfortunately, while Tor is the untraceable communication protocol with most real-world user adoption, Tor is susceptible to de-anonymization attacks~\cite{karunanayake_deanonymisation_2021}.
+Similarly, Loki's goal is not to protect against global network adversaries, and therefore Loki does not resist traffic analysis either.
+In other words, the protocols with the strongest privacy guarantees, {i.e., protocols with protecting against adversaries capable of traffic analysis---for example DC-nets such as Dissent~\cite{corrigan-gibbs_dissent_2010,wolinsky_dissent_2012}, D3~\cite{wolinsky_scalable_2012} and Verdict~\cite{corrigan-gibbs_proactively_2013}---have not reached users yet.

+Recent efforts such as IMProxy~\cite{bahramali_practical_2020} and DenIM~\cite{nelson_metadata_2024}) propose tailored solutions to protect instant messaging from traffic analysis, but their effectiveness depends on widespread user adoption.
+Privacy guarantees get stronger as the number of users (the anonymity set) grows.
+For this reason, understanding user attitudes toward the concept of untraceability is essential for the effectiveness of untraceable communication protocols.